StarHub TV: Launch of regular cable service

 In 1999, SCV completed the construction of its S$600 million network, and in recognition of its nationwide cabling effort, SCV was granted exclusivity in the provision of pay-TV services until 2002.
 As the nation developed, Singaporeans began to embrace pay-TV as an additional source of lifestyle entertainment, in addition to other entertainment sources such as cinemas, the internet, and DVD/VCD purchases/rentals.
+New channels were introduced this year: Japan Entertainment Television on 1 February, Star Movies 1 April, after being rejected in the initial offer, National Geographic on 1 June and on 22 December, a second in-house sports channel, SuperSports, whose regular broadcasts started on 15 January 2000 with its coverage of the 2000 Australian Open.
+Nickelodeon was added on 9 March 2001.